 Of the myriad of theories, he held on to one, its importance to his expedition crucial.

-This sun, if indeed it existed, should be warming the lithosphere by now.
-Science knew and proved that the radiation pumping up from the Earth’s core provided warm for all life to exist.
+This Sun, if indeed it existed, should be warming the lithosphere by now.
+Science knew and proved that the radiation pumping up from the Earth’s core provided warmth for all life to exist.
 But the higher he journeyed, the colder it felt.
 He knew some regions had sublevels ending in rock and ice.
 The Echelons were a place where no ice had ever been known to exist.
 Water ran down.
 Wildlife thrived.
 No ice.
 Narkvosu gambled everything.

 This was the place.
 The sublevels went up and up.
-Cavities, pockets, shafts, all interconnected with tunnels, all man-made.
+Cavities, pockets, and shafts, all interconnected with tunnels, all man-made.

 Somewhere up there he knew was the surface.